l-ray/gnome-shell-extension-prepaid/README.md

 # gnome-shell-extension-prepaid

-This is a Gnome shell extension that lists your current prepaid balance for multiple services.
-It shows your current balance in a panel.
+This is a simple Gnome shell extension for displaying your current prepaid balance with multiple services.
+The current balance is fetched using the providers public APIs and shown in a panel.
+The passwords for accessing your accounts on the provider APIs are safely stored in Gnome Keyring.

 ![screenshot prepaid balance](https://raw.githubusercontent.com/l-ray/gnome-shell-extension-prepaid/master/static/screenshot.png "Screenshot prepaid balance overview")